Student Poster Competition 2020

 - Other Related United Nations Sustainable Development Goals (e.g. SDGs 9, 11, 12, 14): Humanitarian Challenges & Opportunities; Infrastructure, Information, and Human Security; Shelters; Community engagement, Capacity-building, and Behavior Change; Metrics and measurement; Technology Design, Adoption and Dissemination; Human-Centered System Design; Ocean Health and Climate Change Mitigation.

-The selected posters will be displayed during the GHTC 2020 ONLINE Student Poster Session, during GHTC 2020 October 28-Nov.
-1, at time TBA.
+The selected posters will be presented during the GHTC 2020 ONLINE Student Poster Competition, on Thursday, October 29 during GHTC 2020 (October 28-Nov.
+1), starting at 4:30 pm PT.

-Notification of acceptance will be sent out a week after this deadline.
+Notification of acceptance will be sent out a week after the original deadline and next day after extended deadline.